znields/search-queue/README.md

 #### 3. Spreadsheet Work

-If a user is doing work which involves making Google searches from a spreadsheet, instead of switching between the spreadsheet and Google for each search, the user can simply copy and paste the list of searches into Search Queue.
+If a user is doing work which involves making searches from a spreadsheet, instead of switching between the spreadsheet and Chrome for each search, the user can simply copy and paste the list of searches into Search Queue.

 ## Future Goals